AVGP/susi/README.md

 }
 ```

-Note a triple dash '---' on a new line is **required** to seperate the frontmatter from the markdown formatted text.
+*Note:* a triple dash '---' on a new line is **required** to seperate the frontmatter from the markdown formatted text.

 The layout attribute will be used to look for a file with a matching name and ".html" suffix in the directory
 specified as the third parameter on the commandline to susi.

 Of course additional, custom attributes can be optionally included in the frontmatter json and can then be used
-in all the html layout files using the handlebars style syntax.
+in all the html layout files using the "Mustache" style syntax.

 ### Simple Includes

-The html layout files can use the Apache SSI style html comment "include" directive to pull in other layout files
+The html layout files can use the [Apache SSI style html comment "include" directive](http://httpd.apache.org/docs/2.2/mod/mod_include.html#element.include)
-to provide basica support for "partials", eg.
+to pull in other layout files to provide basica support for "partials", to help keep things DRY, eg.

 ```html